Free Social Media Tools You Need to be Using

 Free Review Monitoring

 As the name suggests, Free Review Monitoring provides the ability to track and monitor online reviews of your brand.
-This tools is especially useful if your company receives reviews from different platforms, giving you the ability to monitor your reputation and, if necessary, respond quickly to negative reviews.
-You can even decide how regularly you receive reviews into your email account.
+This tool is especially useful if your company receives reviews from different platforms, giving you the ability to monitor your reputation and, if necessary, respond quickly to negative reviews.
+You can even decide how regularly you receive reviews to your email account.

 If you’re online then you’ve got to look the part, but paying an agency for artwork can be costly.

 Canva is a free graphics creator tool enabling you to create stylish, attention-grabbing graphics for all of your social media activity.
 On Canva you can create professional looking blog post graphics, headers, profile pictures, logos, business cards and more.
 You can also create mini infographics or club multiple graphics from the tool and attach it to your infographics template.

 We have previously discussed the importance of visual storytelling for maximizing engagement.
 Visual updates and posts are always more likely to get shared, so be smart with your art.

 Piktochart is a fun free social media tool for creating colorful infographics.
 The free version of the tool comes with limited features and the end result will also contain a Piktochart watermark.
 Despite Piktochart's limitations, you'll be amazed at the infographics that can be created.
 And it's easy to use.

 Like the name suggests you can easily create amazing infographics with this platform by Easel.ly.
 There are many customizable themes to choose from, which can be personalized with color, images and reformatting.
 You can benefit from more features with a small subscription of $3 per month, but the free package is adequate.